datadrivenarticle/datadrivenarticle/index.md

 Such a number of choices can be overwhelming, so there is a timely need for guidance in creating data-driven articles.
 By anylizing 71 data-driven news articles from large news agencies.
 We present patterns distilled from these examples, and aim to help editors with, or without experience in writing data-driven articles to mediate, and build up data-driven articles with meaningful visuals and compelling narratives.

-### Data-driven article creation patterns include:
+### Data-driven news article creation patterns include:
 * Headline
 * News Lead
 * Data source